butames/markdown-cv/index.md

 - Bachelor of Arts (*Specialization*:	Biological Sciences)

 ## Current Work Experience

+`2020 - Present`
-### FSU | COM - Research Faculty, Tallahassee, FL
+### Research Faculty, CTBScience, Tallahassee, FL

-As Research Faculty in the Center for Translational Behavioral Science, Dr. Butame has worked on several investigative programs and projects.
+As Research Faculty in the **Center for Translational Behavioral Science (CTBScience), Florida State University**, Dr. Butame has worked on several investigative programs and projects.
 Below are a sampling of the projects and programs and specific responsiblities.

-`2021 - Present`
 __FLEX Peer Navigation Program__

 This project links youth living with HIV and at risk for HIV to critical housing and health services offered through the Florida Department of Health.
 My responsibilities were in **outreach**, **screening**, and **program evaluation**.
 Specific responsibilities include: